 Nutritional support at CTCA

-During your first visit to CTCA, you will be automatically scheduled to meet with a licensed and registered dietitian, who will stay with you throughout your care.
-Your dietitian will collaborate with your gastroenterologist, oncologists and the other members of your care team to keep you strong and nourished throughout your cancer treatment:
+At Cancer Treatment Centers of America® (CTCA), all our patients have access to our team of licensed and registered dietitians.
+If you choose to include nutrition therapy as part of your care plan, a dietitian will collaborate with your gastroenterologist, oncologists and the other members of your care team to keep you strong and nourished throughout your cancer treatment:

 - Prior to treatment: Your dietitian will conduct a full assessment to evaluate your nutrition status based on factors like weight changes, food intake and nutrition impact symptoms.
 Then, we’ll develop a personal nutrition plan based on this assessment, as well as your health history, disease type and treatment regimen.